aragon/hack/docs/guides-agent-app.md

 ℹ Successfully executed: "Execute desired action as a token holder" ⚠ After the app instance is created, you will need to assign permissions to it for it appear as an app in the DAO
 ```
+*Note to self: test `dao install` with aragonCLI 5.9.4 and insert returned agent app address to above code snippet*

 What does this mean exactly 😕?